chemasan/tebas/README.md

  - [ ] Accept more than one test file in arguments
  - [ ] Search for test files automatically if none has been provided as arguments
  - [ ] Reports
- - [ ] Add optional message argument to assert functions
+ - [x] Add optional message argument to assert functions
- - [ ] Add some sort of timeout anotation
+ - [ ] Add some sort of timeout annotation
- - [ ] Add some sort of anotation to set setup, teardown and cleanup per test
+ - [ ] Add some sort of annotation to set setup, teardown and cleanup per test
- - [ ] Add some sort of anotation to indicate expected exit
+ - [ ] Add some sort of annotation to indicate expected exit
- - [ ] Add some sort of anotation to indicate description
+ - [ ] Add some sort of annotation to indicate description
  - [x] CURRENT_TEST variable accessible in the tests code
  - [x] logInfo, logWarn and logErr helper functions
  - [x] Make loggers print the current test, not the current function
- - [x] asssertCmd helper function
+ - [x] assertCmd helper function
  - [x] assertStrEq, assertStrNotEq, assertIntEq, assertIntNotEq, helper functions using references
  - [x] assertReMatch, assertReNotMatch
  - [x] runCmd helper function